arashnm80/arashnm80.github.io/quotes.md

 > Qui ose gagne.

-> How many fights do you have in yourself?
+> How many fights do I have in myself?

 > I'm gonna bruteforce my way to success.